skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

         tpu_vm: False  # False to use TPU nodes (the default); True to use TPU VMs.

       # Custom image id (optional, advanced).
 The image id used to boot the
       # instances.
-Only supported for AWS and GCP.
-If not specified, SkyPilot
+Only supported for AWS and GCP (for non-docker image).
+If not
-      # will use the default debian-based image suitable for machine learning tasks.
+      # specified, SkyPilot will use the default debian-based image suitable for
+      # machine learning tasks.
+      #
+      # Docker support
+      # You can specify docker image to use by setting the image_id to
+      # `docker:<image name>` for Azure, AWS and GCP.
+For example,
+      #   image_id: docker:brymastr/ubuntu-rsync:latest
       #
       # AWS
       # To find AWS AMI ids: https://leaherb.com/how-to-find-an-aws-marketplace-ami-image-id